primeau/Larn/README.md

 todo:
 * warn player that back button, window close will kill the game
 * disable debugging shortcuts
+  - check for localhost, 127.0.0.1?
+* warn that save game is deleted after it's loaded
 * firefox / ie / safari support http://stackoverflow.com/questions/14633947/alternative-css-font-settings-for-different-browsers
-- prompt if they have a saved game and ask to load or show how to reload
 - nap & show monster movement during when falling asleep
 - use mousetrap to parse special keys, parse() for the rest
 - update build number in version commmand
 - allow spaces in lognname
 - look for TODO/HACK
+- save checkpoint in a thread?

 extras:
+- global scoreboard, use hmac to secure?
 - put platinum dragon beside eye of larn
-- global scoreboard, use hmac to secure?
 - secure save game (save hash key in a cookie)
 - use different wizard passwords to
   - restore backup save file